 Other benign and cancerous tumors that can occur in people with NF1 include: Benign eye tumors (Lisch nodules growing on the iris of the eye) and cancerous (glioma growing in the optic nerve) eye tumors, Brain tumors, Adrenal gland tumors, Muscle tumors, Spinal cord tumors Peripheral nerve sheath tumors.
 Some other features of NF1 include: High blood pressure, Learning disabilities (in about 50% of people with NF1), Childhood leukemia Bone changes Scoliosis (curvature of the spine) Multiple features have been associated with NF1, but the overall cancer risk is low, less than 7% over a person’s lifetime.
 The number of features present and the severity of symptoms can vary among people with NF1, even within the same family.
 Sometimes NF1 is “segmental,” meaning that it affects only one portion of the body, such as one leg or one arm.

-The Technology The inventors established a monoclonal antibody against neurofibromin 1.
+The inventors established a monoclonal antibody against neurofibromin 1.

 Neurofibromin 1 (neurofibromatosis, von Recklinghausen disease, Watson disease) Mutations linked to neurofibromatosis type 1 led to the identification of NF1.
 NF1 encodes the protein neurofibromin, which appears to be a negative regulator of the ras signal transduction pathway.
 In addition to type 1 neurofibromatosis, mutations in NF1 can also lead to juvenile myelomonocytic leukemia.
 Alternatively spliced NF1 mRNA transcripts have been isolated, although their functional differences, if any, remain unclear.
 Mouse monoclonal antibody raised against a partial recombinant NF1.